Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/common/model/index.rst

    .. py:method:: get_initial_values()

-      Get initial values of all subsystems.
+      Get initial values of all subsystems before the solver.

-      ..
-          !! processed by numpydoc !!

-   .. py:method:: set_initial_values(t0, state0)

-      Set initial values to all subsystems.